 Greater Thinking and Learning Skills

-Studying Latin enhances a student’s overall learning and thinking skills.
+Schools teaching Latin find that it enhances a student’s overall learning and thinking skills.
 Latin requires precision of thought and attention to minute detail.
 The discipline of learning Latin trains students in analytical and logical thinking skills.
 Each sentence is an intellectual puzzle that can be solved by the analysis and synthesis of many pieces of information.

 Higher SAT Scores